Dreams of the Rarebit Little Ego

 Here are the Little Ego pieces I value most.

 I must admit I only enjoy the earlier, less grandiose ones, in no small part because they’re scarcely Nemo-like.
-Instead, they’re patterned after an earlier McCay creations, and my personal favourite, Dreams of the Rarebit Fiend (1904-25), which I’ve long treasured in its beloved and exemplary Dover collection.
+Instead, they’re patterned after an earlier McCay creation, and my personal favourite, Dreams of the Rarebit Fiend (1904-25), which I’ve long treasured in its beloved and exemplary Dover collection.

 « I wonder what’s come over me to have such dreams… I’ll never be able to speak of them… even to my shrink!! »